Calvary Presbyterian Church.

 For more info, go to, the old church dot org.

-NEXT is the Portland Building and Portlandia, only about 6 blocks to our east.
+NEXT is the Portland Building, and the statue Portlandia, only about 6 blocks to our east.

 With many more.

-But before that, what makes Portland weird, and unique?
+But before that, on request, what makes Portland weird, and unique?
 On request.

 Does anyone have any questions?